 • In-Lines

-Locations with or without a drive-through that also have the other features listed above.
-End-Caps are in-line units that have a drive-through.
+Locations with or without a drive-through also have the other features listed above.
+End-caps are in-line units that have a drive-through.

 • Power Pumpers

-Structures featuring several of the aforementioned features that occupy a building with a gas station and convenience store.
+Structures feature several of the aforementioned features that occupy a building with a gas station and convenience store.

 • Taco Bell Express (Custom Facades)